JamesMarcogliese/Capstone/README.md

 	Src for BBB - PUDE Progam that runs on boot on the BeagleBone Black.
 	TCScripts - Scripts that are loaded onto the USB drive upon program execution.

+Please be warned, this repo contains a dump of the resources created for this Capstone project and is not arranged in any way to facilitate reuse by another party.